blackducksoftware/blackduck-docker-inspector/src/main/resources/help/deployment.md

 # Deploying Docker Inspector

-Black Duck Docker Inspector can be run in either of the following environments:
+Black Duck Docker Inspector can be run in either of the following modes:

-1. A Linux machine (or Linux VM) with Docker.
+1. Host mode, on a Linux machine (or Linux VM) with Docker.
-2. A container orchestration platform such as Kubernetes, OpenShift, etc.
+2. Container mode, inside a container running on an orchestration platform such as Kubernetes, OpenShift, etc.

-Each environment is discussed in detail below.
+Each mode is discussed in detail below.

-## Deploying on Linux machine (or Linux VM) with Docker
+## Using host mode on Linux machine (or Linux VM) with Docker

 In this scenario, Docker Inspector is a command line utility that automatically pulls/runs and uses container-based services (and cleans them up when it's done).
 The Docker command, if installed on the machine, can be very useful for troubleshooting, but is not actually